francescozanoni/zend-cache-sqlite3-pdo/README.md

 ## Purposes

-1. add SQLite 3 cache engine to Zend Framework 1, besides the already available engines: File, SQLite (2), etc.
+1. add SQLite 3-based cache engine to Zend Framework 1, besides the default SQLite 2 engine
-1. provide it as Composer package, ready to install and use
+1. provide it as Composer package, with specific requirements and fully automated installation
+1. integrate with official Zend Framework 1 package

 ## How to use